Dental Extractions

 Are dental extractions CRA eligible?

 Yes.
-Dental extractions qualify as METC-eligible medical expenses under paragraph 118.2(2)(a) of the Income Tax Act because they are dental services provided by a licensed dentist.
-Extractions performed purely for cosmetic purposes are excluded under subsection 118.2(2.1).
+Dental extractions qualify under paragraph 118.2(2)(a) of the Income Tax Act as dental services provided by a licensed dentist.

 Can I claim dental extractions through my HSA?